 Also the remarkable hammer-beam roof in the Great Hall, the poignancy of the Lorimer War Memorial, and the atmosphere of the dungeons.
 Oh, and the cakes in the Redcoat Café are really good (says Johanna).
 Overall, it is a great visit.

 The Royal Mile when the Edinburgh Festival Fringe is in full swing will be on a list of essential Edinburgh experiences mainly because it’s hard to avoid!
 Just walk down the hill from the Castle and let it overwhelm you.

-The Camera Obscura qualifies as a must see in Edinburgh if you have children in the party.
+A tour of the famous Camera Obscura very near the castle qualifies as a must see in Edinburgh if you have children in the party.
 The National Museum of Scotland, another must see, is about five minutes’ walk away, off the Royal Mile.

 We like the way that, off the main hall, the museum draws you in to explore – it’s slightly labyrinthine, but in a good way.
 And, if you end up near the National Museum of Scotland, you’ll be moments away from the wee statue of Greyfriars Bobby.